fabulousduck/chip-8/README.md

 Now that we have our opcode `2F5B`, we need to check what it means.

-Before we can do that we need to define a few things about opcodes namely how our table represents them.
+Before we can do that we need to define a few things about opcodes namely how the table represents them.

 ### `X`